/Users/deborahkerbel/Downloads/google59f41fe8b54dc186.html

 The Writers’ Union of Canada offers some helpful answers to FAQ on getting published here.

 There are also some incredible resources and publications available for new authors at the Canadian Children’s Book Centre, including a comprehensive list of Canadian publishers.
-Find our more here.
+Find out more here.

 Finally, CANSCAIP holds a one-day conference for Children’s Book Creators every fall in Toronto.
 It's called Packaging Your Imagination and it's a place to meet other new creators while attending a variety of workshops and keynotes from established Canadian children’s book writers and illustrators.
 More information can be found on the conference here.